davekuhar/xmit-admin-customizer/README.md

 ## Description

 This plugin provides customizations for the WordPress admin screens, including changing the greeting text, removing the comments icon, and modifying the admin bar color based on the environment.

+- Admin bar indicates current environment by lighting up in different colors.
+- Removes comments icon from admin bar because who uses comments anyway.
+Plus it wastes space.
+- Stops saying "Howdy" to the user because we're not all hayseeds like Matt Mullenweg.
+- Negates auto-update, because who can trust plugin developers?

 ## Installation